Unite Here labor union staying neutral in Democratic primary

-The Culinary, a 60,000-member group made up of housekeepers, bartenders, porters and others who work in the casino resorts, is considered one of the more influential forces in Democratic politics in the state.
+The Culinary Union, a 60,000-member group made up of housekeepers, bartenders, porters and others who work in the casino resorts, is considered one of the more influential forces in Democratic politics in the state.
 Democratic candidates have been aggressive in courting the group’s support.

+Nationally, many unions have stayed on the sidelines in the primary, wary of lining up behind a candidate in the absence of a clear front-runner.
+Compounding the anxiety is bad blood over 2016, when several unions endorsed Hillary Clinton early in the Democratic presidential contest only to see Bernie Sanders surge and hear complaints from members.

+The union’s decision to stay out likely reflects strong divisions within its ranks for who is the best candidate.
+Unions now find themselves in a similar role to the broader Democratic electorate, still undecided between many options.

-Ahead of the international union’s statement, the union’s Southern California affiliate, Unite Here Local 11, issued a joint endorsement Tuesday of Bernie Sanders and Elizabeth Warren, saying the two liberal candidates have a “track record of standing with Local 11 members in their fights against corporate power.”
+As evidence of that, one Unite Here affiliate issued its own endorsement Tuesday ahead of the international union’s statement.
+Unite Here Local 11 out of Southern California jointly endorsed Sanders and Elizabeth Warren, saying the two liberal candidates have a “track record of standing with Local 11 members in their fights against corporate power.”

 It was not the first Unite Here affiliate to wade into the presidential race.
 The union’s New York affiliate, the New York Hotel and Motel Trades Council, issued an endorsement in June 2019 of New York City Mayor Bill de Blasio, who later dropped out of the presidential race.

-The California union’s labor dispute with food service company Sodexo nearly derailed Democrats’ December debate in Los Angeles.
-The union represented workers at the Loyola Marymount campus, which was set to host the debate, and workers were planning to picket the debate.
-The Democratic Party helped broker a settlement after all participating presidential candidates threatened to skip the event rather than cross a picket line.

-Nationally, many unions have stayed on the sidelines in the primary, wary of endorsing anyone in such a divided field.
-Compounding the anxiety is bad blood over 2016, when several unions endorsed Clinton early in the contest only to see Sanders surge and hear complaints from members.
+Without results from the first votes being cast, many unions and Democratic voters still seem to be weighing their options before aligning with a candidate.

-Unions now find themselves in a similar role to the broader Democratic electorate, still undecided between so many attractive options.
-“It’s too early to tell -- we haven’t seen the first votes cast,” said Tim Schlittner, a spokesman for the AFL-CIO, which hasn’t made an endorsement and doesn’t know if it will.
-“There’s excitement about this election among the labor movement, and we’re taking a close look at all of the candidates and all of the plans and raising the bar really high.”
+“There’s excitement about this election among the labor movement, and we’re taking a close look at all of the candidates and all of the plans and raising the bar really high,” said Tim Schlittner, a spokesman for the AFL-CIO, which hasn’t made an endorsement and doesn’t know if it will.

 The Service Employees International Union is also still holding its fire.
 “The overwhelming majority of SEIU members are still undecided about who will best address their demands that the next president move power away from corporations and back towards working people,” its president, Mary Kay Henry, said.
 “Just like voters across the country, they want to hear who is going to fight to ensure all families, no matter the color of their skin or where they were born, can thrive.”